-The University allows you to defer your course for up to 12 months.
-In certain cases (e.g. financial difficulties, compulsory military service), you can apply to extend this to 24 months.
-There is no cost to defer and you will not be charged any fees while you are on deferment.
+The University allows you to defer your course for up to 12 months and in certain cases (e.g. financial difficulties, compulsory military service), you can apply to extend this to 24 months.
+There’s no cost to defer and you won’t be charged any fees while you’re on deferment.

 - enrolments in single units

 - internal course transfer places

 You may not be able to defer some courses, so it’s a good idea to contact Monash Connect for advice before applying.
 Not all scholarships can be deferred.
 If you’re a scholarship holder, you should also check the conditions before you apply for deferment.

 Ideally, you should defer your course before the enrolment date in your offer letter, but if you’ve already enrolled, you can still apply for deferment up until 11.59pm (Melbourne time) on the census date.

 If you’re already enrolled, you must defer your offer before the earliest Withdrawn Early end date of your units.
 See discontinuation dates for Postgraduate Law students.